Prismatic cohomology relative to $\delta$-rings: Introduction

 \subsection{Results}

 To generalize syntomic cohomology to the case of a commutative algebra $R$ with bounded $p$-primary torsion over a $\delta$-ring $A$ with bounded $p$-primary torsion (called a bounded $\delta$-pair $(A,R)$), we extend prismatic cohomology and the structures (a)-(f) above to the setting of commutative $R$-algebras over general $\delta$-rings $A$.
-The main result of this paper is the following:
+Say that a $\delta$-pair $(A,R)$ is finitely presented free if $A$ is a finitely generated free $\delta$-ring and $R$ is a finitely generated polynomial ring over $A$.
+The main result of this paper is the following.

 \begin{theorem} There is a extension of prismatic cohomology to bounded $\delta$-pairs.
 More precisely we construct objects